 This center Plato considered to be the seat of the psyche, or immortal soul, which the Romans called the genios or anima.
-In Homeric times, the heart was considered to be the seat of the soul or consciousness in man, but by Plato’s and Hippocrates’ day, the head or brain was seen as the seat of the soul and rational mind.
+In Homeric times, the heart was considered to be the seat of the soul or consciousness in man, but Plato and Hippocrates showed the head or brain as the seat of the soul and rational mind.
 The physical substance seen to embody the essence of the soul was the marrow or cerebrospinal fluid.
 The Brow Center and all the chakras are rich in this sap or marrow, from which emanates their spiritual energy.
 As the seat of the rational mind, the Brow Center was seen to exert a controlling or restraining action on all the lower chakras.
-The Sanskrit name for this chakra, Ajna, means, “Command Center”.

 The Throat Center